Are you eligible for a mortgage?

 - Of standard construction complying with our property guidelines

-- In England, Wales, Scotland or Northern Ireland.
+- In England, Wales or Scotland.
 Not in the Isle of Man or Channel Islands.

 - Not currently affected by progressive structural movement, dry rot, Japanese knot weed or contaminated land